nberger/ring-logger/README.md

 Then, just add the middleware to your stack.
-It comes preconfigured with reasonable defaults, which append ANSI colorized log messages on each request to whatever logger is in use by clojure.tools.logging.
+It comes preconfigured with reasonable defaults, which append ANSI colorized log messages on each request to whatever logger is in use by [clojure/tools.logging](https://github.com/clojure/tools.logging).

 ```clojure
     (ns foo